Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Techniques

-From here we can directly relate the multinomial density for $t$ to that of $2t$.
-The idea is depicted in \cref{fig:gaussians} for the case $d=2$.
-The binomial density for $2t$ samples is approximately Gaussian with twice the variance of the density for $t$, leading to a direct comparison inequality on the probability density functions, $p_X(x) \le 2 p_Y(x)$ for all $x \in \R$.
-For $d$ generators, this idea can be extended (with additional arguments) to obtain a comparison equality with factor $2^{O(d)}$ which then implies $\gam^{CP}_G \leq 2^{O(d)}$.
+The binomial densities for $t$ and $2t$ are approximately Gaussians $X$ and $Y,$ where $Y$ has twice variance of $X$, leading to a direct comparison inequality on the probability density functions, $p_Y(x) \le 2 p_X(x)$ for all $x \in \R$.
+For $d$ generators, this idea can be extended (with additional arguments) to obtain a comparison equality with factor $2^{O(d)}$ which then implies

-On the other hand, in vertex-transitive graphs, the collision probability also equals the average of the eigenvalues of the adjacency matrix of $G^{2t}\,,$ the ${2t}$-th power of our starting graph.
-We have for $t\geq 0\,,$